 This is obviously cause for huge celebration.
 To be a Webby Winner is to be internationally recognized as the best of the Internet, and to receive what The New York Times calls “The Internet’s highest honor.”

-But with great power comes great responsibility, and there are a few things to do now:
+Here are a few things to do now:

-2. Start spreading the news: Winning a Webby Award is a big deal, so you’ll want to make the most of it.
+1. Start spreading the news: Winning a Webby Award is a big deal, so you’ll want to make the most of it.
 Don’t worry.
 We will have a ton of resources to help you take advantage of this opportunity when the time comes.